-Note: Mother Courage features a multitude of minor characters, most of whom named by their social position or military position (e.g. Young Peasant or Sergeant), who encounter Mother Courage through the course of her journeys.
+Note: Mother Courage and Her Children features a multitude of minor characters, most of whom named by their social position or military position (e.g. Young Peasant or Sergeant), who encounter Mother Courage through the course of her journeys.
 This list does not include them.

 The play's wise woman.
 Courage delivers shrewd commentary on the realities of the war.

-Courage's dumb daughter.
-Undergoes a lot of trauma during the war, and ends up disfigured.
+Courage's silent daughter.
+Undergoes a lot of trauma during the war, becomes disfigured, and ends up dead.

 The first child Mother Courage loses to the army.
 Eilif is the warlike son, eager to join the war and carry out its brutal business.
 Ostensibly, his fatal virtue is his Caesar-like "bravery," though the accolades he receives are certainly in question.
 His rise to power—reflected in his costume—involves nothing more than a series of cunning, murderous raids on the local peasantry, raids motivated by the need to keep his men fed.